cylnlp/cylnlp.github.io/_pages/supervision.md

 Current Students

-* Pingchuan Maestro Yan (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - 2024], working on meta-evaluation of LLMs for MT.
+* Pingchuan Maestro Yan (Co-supervised with Prof. <a href="https://frcchang.github.io/" style="color: rgb(203, 157, 255);">Yue Zhang</a> at Westlake University [2023 - present], working on meta-evaluation of LLMs for MT.
 Undergraduate at University College London [2022 - present])

 Past Students